 The longer-term objective is to ensure a better engagement and active involvement of EU scientists in international policy negotiations as a recurring process supported by the EU and its Member States and activated through platforms such as Eklipse.

 The specific aims of the EWG were to (1) assess whether the SPM key messages are justified by the content of the full IPBES GA report, (2) assess which key messages and visuals in the SPM are the most critical to defend and keep in the SPM, (3) assess the needs for clarification of the SPM based on the full report chapters, (3) identify which key messages are missing in the SPM (with proper anchors to the report chapters), (4) assess which key visuals from the report chapters should be lifted to the SPM, and (5) enrich the SPM with elements from the report chapters, as needed.

 Answering the request

-On May 2019 a final report of this request was published, which provides the summary of findings by the EWG analysing the links between the IPBES Global Assessment and its Summary for Policymakers.
+In May 2019, a final report of this request was published, which provides the summary of findings by the EWG analyzing the links between the IPBES Global Assessment and its Summary for Policymakers.

 The importance of expert working groups providing assistance and advice to decision-makers is ever increasing.
 The experience of the Eklipse EWG on “Supporting the EU negotiators on the IPBES Global Assessment’s Summary for Policymakers” has shown that such working groups have a high potential.
 When well-managed, experts’ different countries of origin and expertise areas can represent a huge asset.
 The group has illustrated that thanks to the wide variety of expertise, technical experience and high motivation for dialogue and collaboration, experts’ resulting understanding of methodologies, approaches, and issues, and their ability to provide useful material for the EU negotiators, was substantial.
 This model of collaboration might be promising for future tighter inclusion of decision-makers in similar groups.